energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 In an ideal case, developers and non-developers can learn a good part of the ways of working of FOSS in a safe way (without the risks from publication and potentially hostile outside people) through InnerSource experience.

 The rest of this guide deals with FOSS / OpenSource, i.e. the non-inside corporate boundary only application.
-If you want to learn more about InnerSource and its ways of working, see [this guide](https://innersourcecommons.org/learningpath) for more.
+If you want to learn more about InnerSource and its ways of working, see [this guide from InnerSource Commons](https://innersourcecommons.org/learningpath).

 ## Fundamental Technical Terms